 |

-| It would always fly off to a higher perch in a nearby Monterey cypress, or it would be too hidden by plant material, or it would just move too fast and fly away too early for me to focus on it.
-Finally, just as I was about to give up and head home for lunch, I got a good view. |
+| The male would always fly off to a higher perch in a nearby Monterey cypress, or my quarry would be too hidden by plant material, or moving too fast for me to lock focus on it.
+Finally, just as I was about to give up and head home for lunch, I got a good view.
+Initially I assumed this was the same king-of-the-patch male, but the photos clearly show two different birds, this one a female. |

 * * *